dhruvd22/codex_lab/projectplanner/README.md

 2. Click **Generate Plan** to start the stream and watch the Planner, Decomposer, and Reviewer progress.
 3. Inspect milestones and edit any step titles, prompts, or acceptance criteria inline.
 4. Export your refined plan as YAML, JSONL, or Markdown for the downstream agent.
+5. Hop into the **Observability** tab to monitor module health, latency trends, and the latest calls for each component.

+### Observability dashboard
+- Grouped cards show **Endpoints**, **Pipeline**, **Storage**, **Agents**, and **Services** with live status derived from recent log levels.
+- Latency metrics (`avg_latency_ms`, `p95_latency_ms`, `last_latency_ms`) are computed from paired start/end events per module.
+- The flow list highlights upstream/downstream edges touching the selected module so you can follow execution.
+- The call log surfaces the most recent runtime and prompt events, including payload previews, run ids, and severity levels.
+- Auto-refresh is enabled by default (10 second interval) and can be toggled while you investigate a noisy run.

 ## Export formats
 - **YAML** — canonical hierarchy with `plan`, `steps`, and optional `report` blocks.